You can learn to build resilience and heal yourself from abuse. These are 7 psychology-tested steps to help you get there.

 Hope for the future builds your resilience by filling you up with strong thoughts, feelings, and energy.
 Critically, it starts the movement forward and away from your painful past.

 You can’t be in your past at the same time as working on a better future.
 Choose your future.

 Be patient and know that you decide the next chapter of your life.

 Resilience is about inner strength and belief that you are powerful beyond measure.
-A resilient person does not see themselves as a helpless victim of circumstance, they know that they can decide how things play out from here on.
-They can decide to be well, strong and happy.
+Resilient persons do not see themselves as helpless victims of circumstance.
+They are aware that they have the power to direct how events unfold from that point forward.
+They can choose to be healthy, strong, and joyful.